mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

 ## Recover the Patroni ZFS CI cluster

-The ZFS cluster nodes can't be rebuild through GCP snapshots, because the `/var/opt/gitlab` mount point is a ZFS filesystem instead of EXT4 used by other Patroni nodes, therefore it's necessary to use the default `pg_basebackup` process to recreate this cluster.
+The ZFS cluster nodes can't be rebuilt through GCP snapshots, because the `/var/opt/gitlab` mount point is a ZFS filesystem instead of EXT4 used by other Patroni nodes, therefore it's necessary to use the default `pg_basebackup` process to recreate this cluster.

 1. Change Terraform environment
     - Change the `"node_count"` of patroni ZFS CI back to 1 at `variables.tf`: